-In this video, we share an example of a cold call for tech sales.
-This is a real cold call from a salesperson trying to generate leads and set an appointment for a tech sales product that is a SaaS solution.
+In this video, we share a cold call example for a salesperson trying to generate leads and set an appointment for a tech sales product that is a SaaS solution.
 She does a couple of things really well, and we outline them in the video and explain them below.

 Value Prop Cold Call Opener